SLA Call for Invited Sessions

 One of the new website features we are very excited about is the new Program Directory.
 We hope this will become the most reliable place… Read More »Tell us about your program!

 I was particularly moved by a memorial at the Annual Meeting of the American Anthropological Association for Dell Hymes.
-Hymes founded the ethnography of speaking, developed the concept of communicative competence, and pioneered the study of ethnopoetics.
+Hymes founded the ethnography of speaking,… Read More »Still learning from Dell Hymes

 Welcome back home!
 The Philadelphia meetings were a great success and it was wonderful to see so many old friends and colleagues.
 The Society for… Read More »The AAA Meetings were a great success